Aveelo/Aveelo-adguard-home-Adlist-Whitelist/README.md

-# Aveelo-adguard-home-Adlist-Whitelist
+# Aveelo list
-Is it my Blacklist/whitelist [use at your own risk no support or help will be done]
+Is it my Blacklist/Whitelist [use at your own risk no support or help will be done]